jimburton/M269/tutorials/practice-block-two/README.md

 website, click on the button labelled **main** in the upper left hand side of any page and select **solutions**.

-The data we will be sorting is made up of sorting `Person` objects. `Person` is a simple class encapsulating two strings (first and last name) and the date of birth of a person.
-Read the code here:[src/Person.py](./src/Person.py), and don't worry if there are parts of it you don't understand right now.
+The data we will be sorting is made up of `Person` objects. `Person` is a simple class encapsulating two strings (first and last name) and the date of birth of a person.
+Read the code here:[src/Person.py](./src/Person.py), and don't worry if there are parts of it you don't understand right now

 Before we can sort these objects we need to establish how we can determine that one is less than, equal to or greater than another.